staabm/phpstan-todo-by/README.md

 // TODO: php:8 drop this polyfill when php 8.x is required

-// TODO: APP-2137 A comment which errors when the issue tracker ticket get resolved function doBaz() {
+// TODO: APP-2137 A comment which errors when the issue tracker ticket gets resolved function doBaz() {

 }